odapg/LaTeXSymbols/README.md

 LaTeX Symbols for Sublime Text is adapted from @wookayin's [Alfred] (https://www.alfredapp.com/) workflow [alfred-latex-symbols-workflow] (https://github.com/wookayin/alfred-latex-symbols-workflow).
-Symbols were taken from there and completed (a little bit) thanks to S. Pakin's [Comprehensive LaTeX Symbol List] (https://ctan.org/pkg/comprehensive).
+Symbols were taken from there and completed (a bit) thanks to S. Pakin's [Comprehensive LaTeX Symbol List] (https://ctan.org/pkg/comprehensive).

 alfred-latex-symbols-workflow is © 2015-2021 Jongwook Choi under the MIT License.